tnichols217/notes/college/Interview Prep.md

 ## What are your strengths and weaknesses?

-1. I don't know how to say no when
+1. I don't know how to say no to beginning new projects, so
 2. Being highly dedicated and persistent on anything that intrigues me
 3. I have an inquisitive nature